Birdsville Track is one of the Australia’s best 4WD tracks

 How long is the Birdsville Track?

-How long does it take to drive the Birdsville Track?
+How long does it take to do the Birdsville Track?

 Is the Birdsville Track suitable for caravans?

-Due its unique location and passing through remote areas, it is important when driving in these conditions to be prepared.
-Check weather forecasts before leaving home.
+The drive is pretty remote.
 Dry, desert-like conditions await those who drive the track.
 The area is extremely barren, dry and isolated, and anyone wishing to travel the track must carry fresh water, supplies, fuel, and spare parts for their vehicle with them in case of emergencies.
 It is an unsealed road but maintained so that you can travel in either a 4WD or SUV with a caravan or camper trailer.
+Note that most car hire companies won't allow you to drive a conventional vehicle on routes like this.

 Heavy or prolonged rain can cause local flash floods that cover the road with water or wash out.
-After rain, even a single rainfall, conditions of the road can be challenging.
 It is still an absolute requirement that your vehicle is in tip top condition and that you make ample provision of fuel, water and supplies.
-The desert can be a very in-hospitable place when you are in trouble.
+The desert can be a very inhospitable place when you are in trouble.
 The track is reasonably well maintained and generally fairly smooth.
 However like any outback track, its condition can change, especially after rain.
 Large stretches of the track can still be destroyed by flash flooding and drifting sand.
 The road is often unpredictable and stone guards on your trailer and rear window are recommended if you're towing.
+Avoid night driving.
+Don’t expect phone reception.
+Make sure you have adequate fuel, water and supplies.
+You will be travelling through the desert country with no natural water sources other than after rain.
+It’s recommended you take a two way radio, GPS, and maps with you in case of emergency.